albertattard/spring-boot-camp/docs/01-primer/03-demo.md

    }
    ```

    The test expects the same office that the current controller returns.
-Furthermore, the tests expects an interaction with the service too, something that it is not happening yet.
+Furthermore, the tests expect an interaction with the service too, something that it is not happening yet.
 Run the tests.

    ```bash
    $ ./gradlew clean test